 Quiz: What is an anachronism?

-- An object that does not fit in its surroundings, being from another period in history.
+- An object that does not fit in its surroundings because it is from another period in history.

 - An object that is universally associated with a particular period of history.

 - An object that draws attention to itself because it looks nothing like the objects around it.